 - User - Requires additional configuration, but allows you to see which user experienced the current transaction.

 All of this data is stored in documents in Elasticsearch.
-This means you can select "Actions - View sample document" to see the actual Elasticsearch document under the discover tab.
+This means you can select "Actions - View transaction in Discover" to see the actual Elasticsearch document under the discover tab.